VirtusLab/scala-cli/website/docs/getting_started.md

 scala-cli package . -o countByExtension
 ```

-The default binary name is `app`, so in this example we provide the `-o` flag to make the binary name `countByExtension`.
+The default binary name is `app`, so in this example we provide the `-o` flag to make the name of the binary `countByExtension`.
 Now we can run our project like this:

 ```bash
 ./countByExtension scala